 About the New Mexico Watercolor Society

-NMWS was originally founded May 2, 1969, as a statewide chapter of the Southwestern Watercolor Society of Dallas, Texas.
-In January 1975, the NMWS became an independent entity.
-The NM Watercolor Society – Southern Chapter, (a component of NMWS) is based in Las Cruces, NM and serves the state’s southern counties.
-It was formed in the fall of 2001.
+NMWS was originally founded May 2, 1969 as a statewide chapter of the Southwestern Watercolor Society of Dallas, Texas.
+In January 1975 NMWS became an independent entity.
+The Southern Chapter (a component of NMWS) is based in Las Cruces, NM and serves the state’s southern counties.
+The Southern Chapter was formed in the fall of 2001.

 The purpose of the New Mexico Watercolor Society is the elevation of the stature of watercolor as an art medium and the education of the public about the significance of watercolor as an important creative permanent painting medium.
 The ultimate goal is to make New Mexico known nationally for its watercolorists.

 All individuals interested in watercolor media are invited to join the NM Watercolor Society and participate in our regularly scheduled educational and social events.